andrescollazos/RanaArvalisTranscriptomics/README.md

-# Transcriptomic analysis of thermal tlasticity along a tatitudinal gradient in *Rana arvalis*
+# Transcriptomic analysis of thermal plasticity along a latitudinal gradient in *Rana arvalis*

 This project investigates the relative roles of phenotypic plasticity and genetic adaptation in the thermal performance of *Rana arvalis* across a latitudinal gradient.
 Using RNA-seq data from tadpoles raised under different temperature treatments, the workflow includes de novo transcriptome assembly, annotation, and differential expression analysis to explore the genomic basis of thermal adaptation.